Experience-Monks/f1/README.md

 ### `f1.go(state, [cb])`

-Will tell `f1` to go to another state.
+Will tell `f1` to animate to another state.
 Calling `go` will cause `f1` to calculate a path defined through transitions to the state which was passed to it.

 An optional callback can be passed which is called once `f1` has reached that state.

+### `f1.set(state)`

+Will tell `f1` to immediately jump to another state.
+If an animation is in progress that animation is stopped immediately.

 ### `f1.update()`